freesk/react-time-tracker/README.md

 - The server is missing email verification on a new signup request
 - The server is missing data validation
 - The client needs a menu
+- Get rid of time synchronization and rather count seconds in the client and in [mongoDB](https://www.mongodb.com) simultaneously
+- Calculating of earning is needed
+- Billable vs non billable records
+- Complete editing of records is needed (not just time)